FOREX-Dollar gains across the board as Powell sticks to script | Business

 FOREX-Dollar gains across the board as Powell sticks to script

-The dollar rose to multi-month highs against the euro, yen, and Swiss franc on Friday after Federal Reserve Chair Jerome Powell expressed no concern about a recent sell-off in bonds and stuck to his stance of keeping interest rates low for a long time.
-At a Wall Street Journal forum on Thursday, Powell said the sell-off in Treasuries was not "disorderly" or likely to push long-term rates so high the Fed might have to intervene more forcefully, re-igniting a sell-off in Treasuries.
+The dollar rose to multi-month highs against the euro, yen and Swiss franc on Friday after Federal Reserve Chair Jerome Powell expressed no concern about a recent sell-off in bonds.
+Speaking at a Wall Street Journal forum, Powell stuck to his stance of keeping interest rates low until the economy has recovered, adding that the sell-off in Treasuries was not "disorderly".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)